bphillips201/ashleephillips.com/src/pages/case-study--marketing-lifecycle/marketing-lifecycle.md

 **More educational content to guide people through getting and keeping customers.**

-I was happy with the collaboration process.
-Once we agreed on the language choices, we were able to implement it throughout the rest of the page.
-There were a lot of cooks in the kitchen on this small addition to the webpage, but we were able to reach a happy compromise.
+Once we agreed on the language choices, we were able to implement them throughout the rest of the page.

 ![Marketing lifecycle before and after](marketing-lifecycle-demo.png)